Contracts of employment state agreements made between employers and employees. An employment contract forms the basis for an employment relationship.

 In most cases, even unwritten contracts of employment may be 'legally' valid.
 But, contractual working hours and employment contracts are clearer and safer when they exist in a written format.

 Information in this guide includes details on the different types of workers and how their status affects their rights.

-You can also find advice about employee rights, working issues relating to overtime, and changes to workers' employment contracts
+You can also find advice about the rights of employees and employers.
+Further guidance covers issues relating to working overtime and making changes to worker employment contracts

 CIS TAX GUIDE: The Construction Industry Scheme is one of the special tax deduction schemes.
 As a rule, tax gets deducted at source from CIS payments relating to building work.